charlierix/BladeAndSorcery/PerfectlyNormalBAS/README.md

 C:\Program Files\Unity\Editor\Data\Managed\UnityEngine\UnityEngine.InputLegacyModule.dll
 C:\Program Files\Unity\Editor\Data\Managed\UnityEngine\UnityEngine.PhysicsModule.dll

 There is a postbuild command that copies the dll into the bin folder.
-So you can copy PerfectlyNormalUnity.dll from either bin, or bin\debug or bin\release
+So you can copy PerfectlyNormalBaS.dll from either bin, or bin\debug or bin\release

-Any class in unity that you want to use this from needs a using statment at the top: using PerfectlyNormalUnity;
+Any class in unity that you want to use this from needs a using statment at the top: using PerfectlyNormalBaS;

 Alternatively, you can probably just copy the classes into a folder under Assets and let everything live inside unity